paulofelipe/D3plusR/README.md

 ## Options

-The authors of D3plus have made this [page available](https://github.com/alexandersimoes/d3plus/wiki/Visualizations) with the options for each method.
+The authors of D3plus have made this [page](https://github.com/alexandersimoes/d3plus/wiki/Visualizations) with the options for each method.

 See a comparison between the D3plus and the D3plusR.